Home

 If the particle is not homogeneous (the contrast is not approximately the same in the whole particle), then the $p(r)$ is harder to interpret.

-This is because $p(r)$ is a distance distribution weighted with the product of the excess scattering length (or contrast or $\Delta\mathrm{SL}$), i.e. the difference between the scattering lenght of a given scatterer and the scattering lenght of the solvent.
+This is because $p(r)$ is a distance distribution weighted with the product of the excess scattering length (or contrast or $\Delta\mathrm{SLD}$), i.e. the difference between the scattering length of a given scatterer and the scattering length of the solvent.
 This product is negative if one has negative and one has positive contrast.
-This will often lead to bumps or oscillations in the $p(r)$.
-In Shape2SAS, simulate a spherical core-shell particle with negative core contrast ($\Delta\mathrm{SLD}=-1$) and and positive shell contrast ($\Delta\mathrm{SLD}=1$)

 In this case, you will get oscillations, and you may even get negative parts in the $p(r)$.
-The negative parts come if, at a given distance, there are most pairs having contrasts with opposing signs (i.e. one has positive and one has negative constrast.)
+The negative parts come if, at a given distance, there are most pairs having contrasts with opposing signs (i.e. one has positive and one has negative contrast.)

 Generate a $p(r)$

-Try to do an indirect Fourier tranformation of the lysozome data.
+Try to do an indirect Fourier transformation of the lysozome data.
 This can be done in BayesApp (no installation required) or in many software packages, including ATSAS (guide for generating $p(r)$ in ATSAS).
-You may give an estimate of the $d_\mathrm{max}$ (ca 50 Å, note that $d_\mathrm{max}$ is called "Rmax" in ATSAS).
-This may help the algorithms find a better solution faster.

-$$R_g^2 = \frac{1}{2}\frac{\int_0^{dmax} r^2 p(r)}{\int_0^{dmax} p(r)}$$ A good quality check of data is to compare the $R_g$ obtained from $p(r)$ with that obtainedb by Guinier analysis.
+$$R_g^2 = \frac{1}{2}\frac{\int_0^{dmax} r^2 p(r)}{\int_0^{dmax} p(r)}$$ A good quality check of data is to compare the $R_g$ obtained from $p(r)$ with that obtained by Guinier analysis.

 For non-homogeneous particles, you may get negative contributions to $p(r)$.
 In that case, it is necessary to allow negative values in $p(r)$:

-• Now, allow BayesApp to use negative values in $p(r)$ by setting Transformation/Regularization to "Negative", and rerun.
+- Now, allow BayesApp to use negative values in $p(r)$ by setting Transformation/Regularization to "Negative", and rerun.

 Challenges

-• Challenge 1: You have measured a sample of RNase A in D2O with SANS (download SANS data).
+- Challenge 1: You have measured a sample of RNase A in D2O with SANS (download SANS data).
 What is the overall radius of gyration of this protein?

-• Challenge 2: You have measured the microtubule-associated protein 2 (MAP2) in SAXS (download SAXS data).
+- Challenge 2: You have measured the microtubule-associated protein 2 (MAP2) in SAXS (download SAXS data).
 Is it folded or unfolded?

-• Challenge 3: A sample of discoidal particles (i.e. shaped like discs/short cylinders) was measured in SAXS at neutral pH (download neutral pH SAXS data) and pH 5.0 (download low pH SAXS data).
+- Challenge 3: A sample of discoidal particles (i.e. shaped like discs/short cylinders) was measured in SAXS at neutral pH (download neutral pH SAXS data) and pH 5.0 (download low pH SAXS data).
 What effect does the pH change have on the particles and their interaction?

 Feedback

-• Reporting issues and bugs via our GitHub page.
+Help us improve the tutorials by- Reporting issues and bugs via our GitHub page.
 This could be typos, dead links etc., but also insufficient information or unclear instructions.

-• Suggesting new tutorials/additions/improvements in the SAStutorials forum.
+- Suggesting new tutorials/additions/improvements in the SAStutorials forum.

-• Posting or answering questions in the SAStutorials forum.
+- Posting or answering questions in the SAStutorials forum.